MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/porting-ndis-to-netadapter-cx.md

     return status;
 }
 ```
-To create an Rx queue from [EVT_NET_ADAPTER_CREATE_RXQUEUE](evt-net-adapter-create-rxqueue.md), use the same pattern.
+To create an receive queue from [EVT_NET_ADAPTER_CREATE_RXQUEUE](evt-net-adapter-create-rxqueue.md), use the same pattern.

-As shown in the above example, when creating Tx/Rx queues you need to provide a set of callbacks:
+As shown in the above example, when creating transmit/receive queues you need to provide a set of callbacks:

 ### [*EVT_TXQUEUE_ADVANCE*](evt-txqueue-advance.md)

 This callback can be seen as similar to SendNetBufferListsHandler in NDIS 6.x, the OS will call this every time new packets need to be sent, the big difference is that completions are required to be indicated from this event callback.
 The mechanics of how to retrieve packets to send from the queue and indicate completions requires understanding how the [*NET_RING_BUFFER*](net-ring-buffer.md) works.
-The following example just completes any incoming Tx packets:
+The following example just completes any incoming transmit packets:

 ```ManagedCPlusPlus
 VOID